 - liver disease

 For correct diagnosis of these conditions, it is important that a person fasts.
 Eating or drinking before the test may raise the levels of a particular substance in the blood, leading to inaccurate results.
-Incorrect results could lead to a wrong diagnosis.
+Incorrect results could in turn lead to an incorrect diagnosis.

-There is a range of things that people can do when fasting for a blood test.
-These include:
+There is a range of things that individuals can do when fasting for a blood test, such as:

-- Water: It is important to keep drinking plenty of water when fasting to stay hydrated.
-Water does not affect the results of a blood test and is acceptable to drink when asked to fast.
+- Water: It is important to keep drinking plenty of water when fasting, to stay hydrated.
+Water does not affect the results of a blood test and is acceptable to drink when a person needs to fast.

 - Timings: Whether a person has to fast for 8, 12, or 24 hours, it is a good idea to work out what is the latest time they can eat or drink before the test.
 For example, if a person is asked to fast for 12 hours before a blood test at 9 a.m., they should not eat anything after 9 p.m. the night before.